CleverRaven/Cataclysm-DDA/doc/NPCs.md

 npc_faction_change: faction_string | Change the NPC's faction membership to `faction_string`.
 u_faction_rep: rep_num | Increase's your reputation with the NPC's current faction, or decreases it if `rep_num` is negative.
 toggle_npc_rule: rule_string | Toggles the value of a boolean NPC follower AI rule such as "use_silent" or "allow_bash"
+set_npc_rule: rule_string | Sets the value of a boolean NPC follower AI rule such as "use_silent" or "allow_bash"
+clear_npc_rule: rule_string | Clears the value of a boolean NPC follower AI rule such as "use_silent" or "allow_bash"
 set_npc_engagement_rule: rule_string | Sets the NPC follower AI rule for engagement distance to the value of `rule_string`.
 set_npc_aim_rule: rule_string | Sets the NPC follower AI rule for aiming speed to the value of `rule_string`.